Jet O'Rourke: Architecture

 In 2012 O'Rourke was awarded The Desmond Tan Scholarship in Architectural History for his research thesis analysing the impact of the Small Homes Service.

 Following his completion of a Master of Architecture at the University of South Australia in 2013, O'Rourke was the awarded the Hodgkison Graduate Prize for excellence in the final studio of the Masters program, and the Architecture Practice Board of S.A.’s 2013 Travelling Prize in Architecture.

 In October 2016, O'Rourke became a registered architect in the state of Victoria.

 Having worked with Cumulus Studio since 2016 in Melbourne, in 2020 O'Rourke relocated back to his hometown of Adelaide and established an S.A. based studio for the business.

+Having developed experience with modernist and mid-century homes, including the Walkley Boyd House, projects by Robert Dickson and John S. Chappel, and the Lynton Residence by Hubert van der Pennen, O'Rourke established his own practice, Jet O'Rourke Architect, as a sole practitioner in 2026, working on residential, mid-century, and heritage projects.

+O'Rourke's research on architect Hubert van der Pennen was published in The Modernist magazine, Issue 56 (2026), covering van der Pennen's civic work in Adelaide's parklands.

 Shiva and the Hazards

 In 2017 O'Rourke joined Melbourne rock group Shiva and the Hazards as a contributing songwriter and lead guitarist.
 Following support slots with British groups Ride and Cast on their respective Aus and NZ tours in 2019, the single 'Revolution Son' written by O'Rourke was released in October 2020.
 Since 2017, the bands artwork and graphics have also been designed by O'Rourke.